rmedcraft/AI-Project-2/README.md

 Click the play button to run Game of Life.
 Click this button to toggle between playing and paused

 Use the preset dropdown to select a preset for an interesting pattern, click the apply preset button when the game is paused to apply the preset to the game board.
+This also includes filling the board with alive & dead cells randomly

 Clear the board by clicking the clear button while the game is paused.